jqb/confy/docs/tutorial.rst

    :lines: 1-8

-you can easily change values of "api_domain" and "s3_assets_domain" in development.py/production.py and you don't need to rewrite all the urls once again.
+you can easily change values of "api_domain" in development.py/production.py and you don't need to rewrite all the urls once again.